G Herbo: 2012–2014: Career beginnings and Welcome to Fazoland

 G Herbo and Lil Bibby first gained attention with the song "Kill Shit", which has since been viewed over 50 million times on YouTube.
 Lil Herb and Lil Bibby gained broader attention within the hip-hop community when Canadian rapper Drake called them "the future".

 Herbo's first mixtape, Welcome to Fazoland, was released on February 17, 2014.
 The mixtape is named in honor of Fazon Robinson, one of the first of Herbo's friends to be killed by gun violence in Chicago.
 Welcome to Fazoland was met with broad critical acclaim, with Fader commenting that, "since drill rose to prominence a few years ago, lyrical bankruptcy has remained one of its most common critiques; Herb's way with words defies the stereotype."

 In April 2014, Herbo collaborated with East Coast rapper Nicki Minaj on "Chiraq".
-He contributed to Common's album Nobody's Smiling the song "The Neighborhood."
+He contributed to fellow Chicago rapper Common's album Nobody's Smiling, guest appearing on its track "The Neighborhood."
 Herb was selected for XXLs Show & Prove segment of the 2014 Freshman Class issue.
 Herbo also recorded "Fight or Flight (Remix)" with Chance the Rapper and Common.

 2014–2016: Pistol P Project and Ballin Like I'm Kobe

 On December 26, 2014, Herbo released the surprise mixtape Pistol P Project, his second project of 2014.
-On April 2, 2015, Herbo guest featured on Chief Keef's "Faneto (Remix)" with fellow Chicago rappers King Louie and Lil Bibby.
+On April 2, 2015, Herbo guest featured on Chief Keef's "Faneto (Remix)" with fellow Chicago rappers King Louie, Lil Bibby, and Lil Durk.

 On June 9, 2015, after being omitted from the 2015 XXL Freshman Cover, Herbo released a single titled "XXL".
 In response, XXL gave compliments to the rapper, saying he "switches between different flows effortlessly".
 On June 13, 2016, XXL announced the 2016 Freshman Class, which includes Herbo.

 On August 4, 2015, Herbo announced his third mixtape, Ballin Like I'm Kobe, named in honor of his fallen friend Jacobi D. Herring.
 On September 3, 2015, it was announced that Wright had signed with Cinematic Music Group and had officially changed his rap moniker to G Herbo.
 On September 27, 2015, Herb announced that Ballin Like I'm Kobe would be released on September 29, 2015.
 On September 29, 2015, the mixtape was released to widespread critical acclaim.

 On November 11, 2015, Herbo released a collaborative single, titled "Lord Knows", with New York rapper Joey Badass.